AckeeCZ/mongo/README.md

 Following ENV variables must be specified:
  - `MONGO_ROOT_PASSWORD` password of user `root` who has access to all dbs
+ - `WT_CACHE` size of WiredTiger cache.
+Set to 60% of allocated RAM of the constainer - 1 GB.
+This is needed to specify, as containers don't know their RAM size.

 Following ENV variables are optional, if set (both) the image acts as a node of a cluster:
  - `REPL_SET_NAME` specifies replica set (name of the cluster)